 There are standard vaccinations all puppies should receive: distemper, adenovirus-2, canine parvovirus-2, and rabies.
 However, based on your geographic location, your pup may require additional vaccinations such as leptospirosis, Lyme disease and Bordetella.

 Even if you live in an urban city, there is still a risk for fleas and ticks.
 Fleas and ticks can live in most environments and can frequently travel with other pets or wildlife to new regions in the country.
 There are many options to help prevent your dog from getting fleas and ticks, and your vet can provide guidance on which one is right for you and your pup.

 - What is considered a healthy weight for my dog’s breed?

 This goes along with how often you should be feeding your pup.
 You’ll want to work with your vet to ensure your new pup maintains a healthy weight to avoid other associated health issues in the future.

 - Is pet insurance right for my pet, and what should I look for when choosing an insurance plan?

-Pet insurance can be vital in helping keeping care costs low, especially if your pet requires an expensive procedure or surgery down the line.
+Pet insurance can be vital in helping keeping care costs low, especially if your pet requires an expensive procedure or surgery later in life.
 It’s best to get your puppy covered as soon as he or she arrives.
 Ask if your vet accepts health insurance and what their policy is.
-For example, PuppySpot offers comprehensive insurance plans through Trupanion which provides 90% coverage of new injuries and illnesses, including hereditary and congenital conditions.
-Usually this requires a vet visit, but PuppySpot puppies can (and should) be insured from day 1.
+PuppySpot offers a great comparison site where you can compare different insurance options in your area.

 - How often should my puppy be examined?